Vyral/brendon-payne-recruiting/_posts/2019-05-13-are-you-receiving-the-support-you-need-to-be-highly-profitable.md

 {% include youtube.html %}

-<center>You profitability in real estate can really be boiled down to three factors.
-Today we’ll cover what they are and how to successfully deploy them in your business.</center>
+<center><em>You profitability in real estate can really be boiled down to three factors.
+Today we&rsquo;ll cover what they are and how to successfully deploy them in your business.</em></center>

+&nbsp;

 If you’ve been keeping an eye on Facebook forums, closed groups, and generally talked-about topics in real estate, you’ve probably noticed that they seem to revolve around one thing: agent profitability.